Forgiveness: The Quiet Road Back to Peace

 To the ones who bruise easily but love anyway.

-To those who’ve been disappointed and still offer kindness.
+For those who’ve been disappointed and still offer kindness, Not to mention,

 Open-hearted people live life twice —

-and again when they sit with the memory and let it soften into wisdom.
+and once again when they sit with the memory and let it soften into wisdom.

 Pain writes through you.